Joe Biden attends Westminster Hall to pay respects to Queen

 US President Joe Biden has visited Westminster Hall to pay his respects to the Queen.

-Mr Biden arrived with his wife Jill at the lying in state on Sunday afternoon, ahead of his attendance at Monday’s funeral.
+Mr Biden arrived with his wife Jill at the lying in state shortly before 5pm on Sunday, ahead of his attendance at Monday’s funeral.

+They were joined by the US ambassador to the UK, Jane Hartley.

+Large crowds were gathered behind barricades near Buckingham Palace and Parliament Square Garden ready to take photos of the motorcade.

 The president had been due to meet Prime Minister Liz Truss on Sunday, but the talks were cancelled on Saturday.